The shockingly weird disappearance of Terrence Woods

 5:44 AM Idaho Time 10/5/18 Terrence texts his dad again and said, “I’m coming home on Wednesday the 10th (10/10/18).
 (This would be cutting the trip short by several weeks - something Terrence has never done).
 Terrence was supposed to be in Idaho working on the documentary until mid-November.

-3:00 PM Idaho Time 10/5/18: Terrence Sr. texts Terrence back but the crew was already in the middle of its all day shoot in a remote area a few hours from the hotel with no cell service.
+3:00 PM Idaho Time 10/5/18: Terrence Sr. texts Terrence back, but the crew is already in the middle of an all-day shoot in a remote area a few hours from the hotel with no cell service.
 Terrence Sr. isn’t sure if Terrence ever saw the text.

 October 5th, 2018 (Late afternoon/Early Evening:

-October 5, the crew spent the day filming in the mountainous area of Penman Mine.
-What happens next is unexplainable, according to the onsite production manager Simon, who later recalls what happened to Terrence Sr.
+On October 5, the crew spent the day filming in the mountainous area of Penman Mine.
+What happens next is unexplainable, according to the on-site production manager, Simon, who later recalls what happened to Terrence Sr.

 Simon recalls, “So we were finishing up for the day and your son was talking to one of the miners.
 I was in one of the vehicles doing some work when your son told the miner that he had to go relieve himself.
 Something told me, kind of like a gut feeling, to look over near the cliff your son was at, when I looked over there all I saw was the radio lying on the ground.
 I originally thought your son fell off the cliff so I leaped out of the vehicle and ran over there immediately.
 To my shock, your son was already 15 feet down the cliff running like a hare.
 I’ve never seen anyone run that fast.
 At that point, I yelled to the crew to get in a vehicle and go to the main road.
 I proceeded down the cliff after your son but he kept running.
 Due to my professional SAR training, I stopped running after him out of fear he’d be further scared.
 So I went back topside and the crew hadn’t found your son on the main road.
 At this point, we found the first house with a phone and reported your son missing. “

-A local woman from Elk City that was with the film crew (Sheree) eventually corroborated the story that Simon told and local law enforcement stated she was a very reliable witness.
+A local woman from Elk City who was with the film crew (Sheree) eventually corroborated the story that Simon told, and local law enforcement stated she was a very reliable witness.

 Terrence was reportedly acting strangely and was noticeably quiet.
 It is also reported that his cell phone was with him at the time he ran into the wilderness.